marcocspc/docker-rclone-borg/README.md

 Also install rclone (mandatory to generate config file) and fuse (make sure driver is loaded, it's safer to just reboot the host after install).

-You need to install make for your distribution.
+You need to install `make` for your distribution.

-## Using
+### Using

-First, copy the .example files to their "non-example" versions:
+First, copy the .example files to their respective "non-example" versions:

 ```
 make config-files